SCOPE OF THIS CHAPTER

 - The child's profile, matching criteria and any other documents related to the matching decision;

 - Record of social work with child about adoption, including recording of direct work.
 This should include the date of every contact, whether the child was seen, issued discussed, child's views, analysis and evaluation of the content of the report.
 This will provide a record to inform current actions and a record for the young person in later years.
 Original documents created by the child should be kept where possible;

 - Details of siblings, together with any assessments and decisions to place brothers and sisters separately, including minutes of relevant meetings;

 - All relevant minutes and the Agency Decision Maker's decisions in relation to the child's adoption plan and placement, including records of discussions held by the Agency Decision Maker.
 Copies of all notifications of agency decisions will be sent to birth parents and adopters;

 - Looked After Review minutes and the child's Care Plan from the point when adoption was identified as the plan;

 - Assessments, correspondence and signed agreements (where made) relating to post-adoption contact;

-- Any other key correspondence to and from members of the child’s birth family.
-These should be original paper documents if at all possible and stored on a paper file held by the Adoption Records Co-ordinator;
+- Any other key correspondence to and from members of the child's birth family.
+Where this is significant, these should be original paper documents and stored on a paper file;

 - Minutes from Placement Planning Meetings;